 Other issues to be aware of are the rights of disabled tenant and elderly tenants—they have a 40-year protection against eviction for condo conversion—and the rights of tenants to not be evicted except for fair cause, pursuant to the fair cause for eviction act NJSA 2a:18-61.1.

 We have represented many clients in the purchase of an investment property, and our extensive experience allows us to protect your interests.

-To set up a free consultation concerning any closings for investment properties, contact us online or call us at (201) 656-1000.
+To set up a consultation concerning any closings for investment properties, contact us online or call us at (201) 656-1000.